falkcarl/multilevelmediation/README.md

 multilevel models and obtaining confidence intervals for various effects using bootstrapping.
-The ultimate goal is to support 2-2-1, 2-1-1, and 1-1-1 models, the option of a moderating variable at level 1 or level 2 for either the *a*, *b*, or both paths, and a wide array of random effects for any coefficients represented in level 1 equations (including those for the 1-1-1 model and random effects for the moderator).
-Currently the 1-1-1 model is supported and has been evaluated in simulations (see Falk et al in references).
+The ultimate goal is to support 2-2-1, 2-1-1, and 1-1-1 models, the option of a moderating variable at level 1 or level 2 for either the *a*, *b*, or both paths.
+Currently the 1-1-1 model is supported and several options of random effects are supported; the underlying initial code has been evaluated in simulations (see Falk et al in references).
 Support for Bayesian estimation and the inclusion of covariates comprises ongoing work.
 Currently only continuous mediators and outcomes are supported.
 Factors (e.g., for X) must be numerically represented.

 ## Installation